 Apply to the partner

-If nominated to a partner, you then proceed to apply to the partner university.
+If you have applied for and been nominated to an ITU partner, you then proceed to apply to the partner university.
 You will be informed about the process.
 Note that you are not guaranteed a place until you receive an acceptance letter from the partner university.

 Read more about the special requirements for Erasmus+ Students.